-Let’s start by going back to basics…what are liquidated damages?
+Let’s start by going back to basics… what are liquidated damages in construction?

 Liquidated damages create a contractual right to the specified sum as compensation for the relevant breach.
 If drafted properly, they offer benefits to both parties: